ChrisWudel/Multi-trait-point-pattern-reconstruction/README.md

 ## Multi-trait point pattern reconstruction of plant ecosystems

-Point pattern reconstruction of a plant ecosystem taking into account multiple traits of each plant.
-The multi-trait point pattern reconstruction method for plant ecosystems allows the reconstruction of multi-trait marked point patterns.
-This Github repository contains the script for the method and an application script that can be used to test different datasets.

-To test the method, you can download the application script (Application of the Multi-trait Point pattern reconstruction) and run it using R. Make sure that the required packages are installed and that you have made all the necessary settings.
+The **M**ulti-**T**rait **P**oint **P**attern **R**econstruction (MTPPR) method enables the reconstruction of point patterns with multiple traits.
+This GitHub repository contains all the functions in the form of R scripts, as well as several datasets that can be used.
+Additionally, you will find a handbook at the following link that aims to facilitate application and accessibility.